Chart Color Schemes

 Infrastructure

-Slacks Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Slacks Creek has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 54 projects likely to impact the area.
-Notable projects include Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, Springwood Implementation Plan Projects, and Kuraby State School Infrastructure Upgrade.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 54 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, Springwood Implementation Plan Projects, and Kuraby State School Infrastructure Upgrade, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.